Last Updated on December 28, 2021

 If you don’t have a complete set of maintenance kit for your Intex pool, you may also grab this Intex Deluxe Maintenance Kit at an affordable price.
 The kit includes a 110″ telescoping aluminum shaft, a vacuum that will utilize your pool filter system, debris skimmer, and scrub brush heads.

-Draining your Intex pool should not be a tedious process with the right tools and equipment and of course, the right instructions too.
+Draining your Intex pool should not be a tedious process.
+With the right equipment and knowing what to do, you can easily drain your Intex pool without much trouble.

 We hope that this guide on how to drain an Intex pool helped you, and if some instructions may seem different for your Intex pool model, please refer to your pool’s product manual for more specific instructions.